 Abdominal pain commonly occurs with a bruised kidney.
-Because a kidney injury often occurs along with other traumatic abdominal injuries, the patient may complain of pain throughout the abdomen.
-Liver and spleen injuries frequently accompany traumatic kidney injuries.
-In cases of isolated kidney injury, patients may complain of pain located in the flank area, between the upper edge of the hip and the lower rib cage.
+Because a kidney injury often occurs along with other traumatic abdominal injuries, there may be pain throughout the abdomen.
+For example, liver and spleen injuries frequently accompany traumatic kidney injuries.
+In cases of isolated kidney injury, there is often pain in the flank area, between the upper edge of the hip and the lower rib cage.
 Skin bruising over the back or abdomen and seat belt marks across the body indicate a high-force injury, which raises the level of suspicion for a possible kidney injury.

 Abdominal or Flank Tenderness

-A patient with a bruised kidney may exhibit abdominal or flank tenderness on physical examination.
-Diagnostic imaging tests, such as a CT scan of the abdomen and an abdominal ultrasound, often prove necessary in patients with a traumatic abdominal injury.
+People with a bruised kidney may exhibit abdominal or flank tenderness on physical examination.
+Diagnostic imaging tests, such as a CT scan of the abdomen and an abdominal ultrasound, often prove necessary in people with a traumatic abdominal injury.
 Imaging tests reveal damage to the various organs and the extent of each injury.
 According to the American Association for the Surgery of Trauma kidney injury scale, kidney bruising represents a grade I or grade II injury.
-On CT scan, kidney bruising appears as a collection of blood, or a hematoma, within the kidney or surrounding the organ.
+On CT scan, kidney bruising appears as a collection of blood -- a hematoma -- within the kidney or surrounding the organ.